Vibe (character)

-Vibe (Francisco "Cisco" Ramon) is a fictional superhero appearing in American comic books published by DC Comics.
+Vibe (Francisco Paco "Cisco" Ramon) is a fictional superhero appearing in American comic books published by DC Comics.

 He has the metahuman ability to emit powerful vibratory shock waves.
 Introduced in 1984 as Paco Ramone, he joined the new Justice League formed in Detroit and became the first member to be killed in action.
 In The New 52 continuity reboot, his powers were redefined to involve interdimensional physics, posing a significant threat to characters like the Flash.

 Carlos Valdes portrays Cisco Ramon / Vibe in The CW's Arrowverse, where he develops from a supporting engineer to a superhero.
 Vibe also makes lesser appearances in the animated series Justice League Unlimited and a self-titled episode of DC Nation Shorts.